microsoft/vsts-extension-retrospectives/README.md

 use in the "Vote" Phase.
 - **Include Team Assessment**: Include a Team Assessment link at the top of the board.
-- **Only show feedback after Collect phase**: When selected, users cannot see other users input until they have moved to another phase.
+- **Obscure the feedback of others until after Collect phase**: When selected, users cannot see other users input until they have moved to another phase.
 Other users' feedback will be blurred.
 - **Display 'Retrospective Prime Directive**: Include a link to the 'Prime